Megan Davis: Early life and education

-Megan Jane Davis was born in Monto.
+Megan Jane Davis was born in October 1975 in Monto.
 Her family moved along the Queensland Railway.
 Her ancestry is Aboriginal Australian (Cobble Cobble, from south-east Queensland) and South Pacific Islander.

-She was brought up by a single parent, and one of her earliest interests was the United Nations General Assembly.
+She was brought up by a single mother and one of her earliest interests was the Australian Constitution and the United Nations General Assembly.
 She attended the University of Queensland, earning a law degree.
-In this period she met and was mentored by Jackie Huggins, who convinced her to work for Aboriginal and Islander Research Action (FAIRA) in Brisbane, which led her to apply to the United Nations Fellowship.
+In this period she met and was mentored by Jackie Huggins, who convinced her to work for the Foundation for Aboriginal and Islander Research Action (FAIRA) in Brisbane, which led her to apply to the United Nations Fellowship.